tuxedocomputers/keyboard-layouts/README.md

     cp InfinityBook\ S14\ -\ EN-US.svg InfinityBook\ S14\ -\ <NEW CODE>.svg
     git add InfinityBook\ S14/InfinityBook\ S14\ -\ <NEW CODE>.svg
     ```
- 3. Edit the new file with a vector graphics program, preferably (Inkscape) [https://inkscape.org/].
+ 3. Edit the new file with a vector graphics program, preferably [Inkscape](https://inkscape.org/).
 Please note the following points:
     * The levels *justify* and *grid* are locked.
 Do not change them under any circumstances!
     * Ideally, do not change the position of the key labeling.
 If necessary, please do not place it too close to the edge of the respective key.
     * Change fonts only after prior consultation.